TrendingTechnology/risa-bot/README.md

 ##### Download Command

 ###### Usage
+`!download <id>`
-* `!download <id>`------- returns a message containing the download link of the doujin on the given id.
+- returns a message containing the download link of the doujin on the given id.
 ###### Examples
 * `!download 367361`
  returns a message containing the download link of the doujin with id of "367361".